 If the process above does not work or if you choose not to use the PharOS web interface, then you can install AREDN® firmware on your device using steps similar to those described above for Mikrotik devices.
 TP-LINK devices have a built-in PXE client which allows them to obtain new firmware from an external source.
-Your computer must run a PXE Server (described below) to provide an IP address and boot image to the device.
+Your computer must run a PXE Server to provide an IP address and boot image to the device.
+The important functions of a PXE server are to give the node an IP address via DHCP as well as providing the firmware image via TFTP.
+The reason AREDN® suggests using the 192.168.1.x network on your PXE server is to eliminate the need to change IP addresses on your computer during the install process.
+AREDN® firmware uses the 192.168.1.x network once it is loaded, so using it all the way through the process will simplify things for you.